jdromeiro/.NET-Developer-Questions/README.md

 ## Introduction
 During the process of getting a job as a .NET developer, I've come across several questions that are likely to be asked during an interview.
-This repository contains a compilation of some of these questions, as well as suggestions of answers to them, either done entirely by me or taken from the internet and adapted.
+This repository contains a compilation of some of these questions, as well as suggestions of answers to them, either done entirely by me, taken directly from the internet, or adapted.
 This is meant to be a go-to place where these answers can be easily found, and may help people preparing interviews and landing their first jobs as .NET developers.

 ## Table of Contents